ktorio/ktor-documentation/topics/migrating-3.md

 ### `TestApplication` explicit loading of modules

 `TestApplication` no longer automatically loads modules from a configuration file ( e.g. `application.conf`).
-Instead, modules must now be explicitly loaded using the `application` function within `testApplication`.
+Instead, you must [explicitly load your modules](#explicit-module-loading) within the `testApplication` function or [load the configuration file](#configure-env) manually.

+#### Explicit module loading {id="explicit-module-loading"}

+To explicitly load modules, use the `application` function within `testApplication`.
+This approach allows you to manually specify which modules to load, providing greater control over your test setup.

 <compare first-title="2.2.x" second-title="3.0.x">